|<<< Back to Special Reports: Impact and Funding...||Printing Instructions|

 OSHSPA states are a Congressional success story, and are effective and efficient users of state and federal tax dollars.
-The strong partnership with OSHA has placed State Plan Programs in a perfect position to develop successful grassroots solutions with representatives of labor, industry, professional and academic organizations, and the public.
+The strong partnership with OSHA has placed State Plan Programs in a perfect position to develop successful grassroots solutions.

 Impact of State Plan Programs

 State Plan Programs cover about 40 percent of private-sector workers nationally.
-In addition, they cover more than 10 million workers in the public sector, which includes state and local governments, municipalities, colleges, and universities.
+In addition, they cover more than 10 million workers in the public sector, which includes state and local governments, municipalities, colleges and universities.
 In all, it’s estimated the OSHSPA states cover more than 2.9 million workplaces and 58 million workers.
-In FY 2007, state plans conducted over 57,000 inspections, identified nearly 125,000 hazards and assessed over $70 million in penalties.
+In FY 2008, state plans conducted over 57,000 inspections, identified over 122,000 hazards and assessed over $70 million in penalties.
 (Charts 5 and 6)

 State Plan Programs bring unique strengths and flexibility to the administration of occupational safety and health programs in this nation.
 The OSHSPA states serve as “laboratories of innovation.”
 Because the programs are locally based, it is easier to develop and implement new programs and innovations, pilot alternative approaches, and experiment with new methods for achieving a safe and healthy work environment.

-Since federal OSHA was enacted in 1970, workplace fatalities have decreased by 60 percent and injury/illness rates are down 40 percent.
+Since the federal Occupational Safety and Health Act was enacted in 1970, workplace fatalities have decreased by 60 percent and injury/ illness rates are down 40 percent.
 Working together with federal OSHA, State Plan Programs continually identify new ways to encourage employer investment in workplace safety and health.
-Federal OSHA estimates employers realize a $4 − $6 return on every $1 invested in worker safety and health.
+Federal OSHA estimates employers realize a $4 - $6 return on every $1 invested in worker safety and health.
 This investment is significant because workplace injuries, illnesses and fatalities are estimated to cost the country more than $170 billion per year.

 State Plan Programs

-Currently, there are 26 states and territories with state-operated programs for worker safety and health.
-Twenty-one states and one territory have plans covering the private and public sectors.
-Three states and one territory have programs covering the public sector only.
-OSHSPA links the 26 state-plan jurisdictions, federal OSHA jurisdictions and Congress.
+Currently, there are 27 states and territories with state-operated programs for worker safety and health.
+Twenty- one states and one territory have plans covering the private and public sectors.
+Four states and one territory have programs covering the public sector only.
+OSHSPA links the 27 state-plan jurisdictions, federal OSHA jurisdictions and Congress.